NRFlood/Bike_Sharing/README.md

 Looking at the most common hours of usage for these bikes it again illustrates that people are using them at the beginning and end of the workday, again with males representing the heaviest usage as indicated by the orange section of each bar.

 ![](https://github.com/NRFlood/Bike_Sharing/blob/main/Usertype%20-%20By%20Location.PNG)
 One final graph shows an interesting breakdown of which type of user tends to use the bike by station.
 Areas that tend experience heavy tourism like Central Park, the Statue of Liberty and Wall Street appear to have a significantly higher amount of usage by "customers" as opposed to "subscribers."
 This would make sense since tourists likely would not benefit from using a Citi Bike subscription.

+## Summary
+The data clearly demonstrates that people leverage the Citi Bike services for short commutes around the city rather than leisurely rides.
+In particular people appear to be using the bikes as a source to commute to and from work during the weekday.
+The data further demonstates that males are the heaviest users based on the number of trips taken by a male, and the number of subscribers that are male.
+Usage patterns by gender tend to be similar in terms of time of day and day of week, as well as trip duration, however females are simply using the surface less than males.
+One additional visual that I think would be insighful would be a bar chart that looks at age in comparison to the subscription status to determine if a particular age demographic uses the services more than another.
+I also think a visual that